AstraZeneca bid supports FTSE 100 despite ripples from Russian sanctions

 * AstraZeneca jumps as Pfizer confirms bid interest

-* New U.S. sanctions on Russia prompt choppy trade (Updates with closing prices)
+* New US sanctions on Russia prompt choppy trade (Adds quotes, detail, updates prices)

 By Alistair Smout